 Here’s the deal.
 Neanderthal and Cro-Magnan man were both Homo Sapiens and they co-existed for a while but a recent study of their jaw bones reveals that only one began to eat meat.
 At the risk of offending my horse-owning friends, I’ll point out the obvious.
 Plant eaters are not as smart as meat eaters.

 Obviously there was a Grand Plan for the evolution of mankind and so it was necessary that prehistoric man's primitive brain had to evolve and get bigger.
 To fuel his brain, Man evolved as a meat eater.
-That in itself isn't so remarkable but what is really thought-provoking is that such an incredible evolutionary advancement became possible due to a partnership that is absolutely unique in the animal world.
+Is it not thought-provoking that such an incredible evolutionary advancement became possible due to a partnership that is absolutely unique in the animal world??!!?.
 There are other symbiotic relationships such as sucker fish and whales but none that compare to the prehistoric human-dog bond.